garywige/axicom-scripting-training/Lesson 4/README.md

 $myInstance = [MyClass]::new()
 ```

 Notice that we didn't provide any parameters to **new**.
 That's only because our constructor doesn't take any parameters.
-If our constructor takes parameters, we must specify the parameters in the parameter block of the **new** method.
+Below our default constructor is one that takes parameters, and we must specify the parameters in the parameter block of the **new** method if we wish to use this one instead.

-Below our constructor, you see a **method**.
+Below our constructors, you see a **method**.
 A method is basically just a function that is a member of a class.
 You have been calling methods in previous lessons already, so you should be partially familiar with how to use them.
 For example, the **GetType** method was used in last lesson to verify that we were working with FileInfo. **GetType** is one method that all .NET classes inherit, along with **ToString**.
 The latter, you can customize to suit your needs.
 Customizing an inherited method is called **overriding** and we will be doing some of that in this lesson.

 ## IPAddress Class